 1. What is Keratoconus?

 Keratoconus is a progressive eye condition that affects the cornea, causing it to thin and bulge into a cone-like shape.
 This distortion leads to visual impairment, making early detection and treatment crucial.
-If you or a loved one has symptoms of Keratoconus, it is essential to consult a Keratoconus specialist Dr. Vinay K Agrawal for Keratoconus Treatment in Mumbai at Clear Vision Eye Centre to ensure the best possible care and outcomes.
-Understanding key facts about Keratoconus and its treatment can help you make informed decisions about your eye health.
+If you or a loved one has symptoms of Keratoconus, it is essential to consult a Keratoconus specialist in Mumbai, Dr. Vinay K Agrawal, for Keratoconus Treatment in Mumbai at Clear Vision Eye Centre to ensure the best possible care and outcomes.

 Keratoconus is a non-inflammatory eye disorder that weakens the cornea, making it thin and irregularly shaped.
 This leads to blurred vision, increased light sensitivity, and difficulty seeing at night.
 While the exact cause is unknown, genetic and environmental factors are believed to contribute to its development.